Yamakaze-chan/Yamakaze-chan/README.md

 - 👋 Hi, I’m @Yamakaze-chan
-- 👀 I’m interested in Computer Vision
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Computer Vision for Beginner
+- 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me: tranquangnhat290402@gmail.com

 <!---
 Yamakaze-chan/Yamakaze-chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.